stujones11/minetest-classes/README.md

 ========================

 Playable character classes, currently including human, dwarf and elf.
-Does nothing much besides altering the visual appearance of the character model.
+Besides altering the visual appearance of the character model, classes now effect the player physics and base armor level.

-Different classes have no special abilities as yet.
+Dwarf is the toughest but moves more slowly.
+Elf is the quickest but is more susceptible to damage.
+Human is currently unchanged.

 To change class issue the chat command: /class human | dwarf | elf